develost/OLD_mywebsitegen/content/index.md

 {{ website.cell('222662','') }}
 #tython

-A Template engine written in python.
+### A Template engine written in python.

-Makes you capable to use vanilla python code in page genaration and markdown formatting for the content.
+- Makes you capable to use vanilla **python code in page** genaration and markdown formatting for the content.

-Usage is free but *registration* is needed.
+- Usage is free but registration is needed.
+Yust put your (vaild) email into the registration form.

-Soon on github
+Now on git hub, download the zip and follow the readme to start.

 {{ website.endCell() }}
 {{ website.endLink() }}